-You can explore the lively arts, music, and boutique scene here, compose your great American novel on your laptop in numerous cafes, dine in some very good restaurants—and soak up the creative energy and young vibe.
+Williamsburg, one of Brooklyn's most popular and exciting neighborhoods, straddles old and new.
+Yet some things in this hipster-hood remain timeless.
+You can explore the lively arts, music, and boutique scene here, compose your great American novel on your laptop in numerous cafes, dine in some very good restaurants, and soak up the youthful and creative energy.

 Eat in a Williamsburg Restaurant

 Williamsburg is one of Brooklyn's foodiest neighborhoods, meaning one can find excellent wine, cheese, meat, and produce.
 Better yet, the area's popping with excellent eateries, from fine dining to cool, freshly-prepared tacos.
 Visitors enjoy a wide range of restaurant options—take your pick by cuisine, ambiance, price, or location.
 To start, consider the classic Peter Luger Steakhouse is a Michelin-rated one-star restaurant, whereas the Marlow & Sons serves rustic, farm-to-table cuisine.